-14 January 2019 – Submissions for the Harvey Levenson Undergraduate Student Paper Competition and the Dusty Rhodes Graduate Student Paper Competition are due on this date.
-Papers should be formatted in PDF and <5 MB.
+17 January 2023 – Submissions for the Harvey Levenson Undergraduate Student Paper Competition and the Dusty Rhodes Graduate Student Paper Competition are due on this date.
+Papers should be formatted in PDF and <10 MB.
+Any files over 10MB must be sent via cloud service.
 All submissions should be sent to email@example.com.
 Papers have to be limited to a maximum of 20 pages including references and appendices.
 If the paper intended for submission to the competition just exceeds the 20-page limit please contact the VP of Education.

 Established in 1987 and renamed in 1991 in honor or Dr. Harvey Levenson who founded the TAGA Student Chapter program (in 1985), the Harvey Levenson Undergraduate Student Paper Award is presented to the undergraduate student author of the best student research paper.
 Winners of this award are given the opportunity to present their paper at the following year’s Annual Technical Conference.